-17. Patient Interactions: Students are expected to participate in the clinical experiences rotations by providing real-time patient care using skills that the students has been instructed on in didactic and

-18. CIPs: Clinical Integrated Proficiencies are comprehensive in nature and require a combination of skills to be implemented by the AT Student (similar to actual clinical practice).
+- 18. Patient Interactions: Students are expected to participate in the clinical experiences rotations by providing real-time patient care using skills that the students has been instructed on in didactic and laboratory classes.
+Students are expected to record a minimum of two patient interactions per week using the Patient Interactions Form on ATrack. - 19.
+CIPs: Clinical Integrated Proficiencies are comprehensive in nature and require a combination of skills to be implemented by the AT Student (similar to actual clinical practice).
 Ideally, all CIPs should be evaluated in real time with actual patient care being delivered by the student under the direct supervision of the assigned preceptor.
 In some cases, (CIP- 6 Emergency Care Situation), an actual situation may not present itself during the student's clinical experience.
 In such cases a simulated scenario will be utilized for the student assessment.
 All assessment and feedback of the CIPs must be completed using ATrack within the semester that the CIP is assigned to the student.